-- a list of personal “one-offs” for home (this list is hand-written)
+- a list of personal “one-offs” for upgrading, stocking, or tidying my home (this list is hand-written)

 Three of the above checklists I keep on (old-school, analog-era) clipboards, the other I keep on a digital app that I (and my colleagues) can access from my laptop, tablet, or smartphone.

 These four lists plus my schedule (I use Google Calendar) is all I need to get more done in a day.

 But are checklists right for you?

 Reasons to Use Checklists

 When you’re organized, you use time more effectively – and when you’re able to get more done in less time, it then creates more extra free time for you to enjoy life’s pleasures.

 However, everyone falls off the productivity-horse sometimes.
 These hints can help get you productive again so you can arrive at end of your day – and your week – fit, hydrated, and optimistic.

 Even though the technique of keeping a current checklist of things-to-do will help you to reach your fitness goals, that’s not even the primary reason why I endorse it.
 Here are two better reasons:

 The process of crafting a to-do list helps you spill the contents of your noisy mind onto paper so that you can feel better and free up space to think more creatively.
 It creates serenity.